 - To silence the security alarm and audio system when the alarm is triggered, navigate to .
 When enabled, Sentry Mode still sends a notification through the mobile app and saves the last 10 minutes footage.

-How to Use Sentry Mode (App Only)
+How to Use Sentry Mode (Without a USB Flash Drive)

 When Sentry mode is enabled and a security event is detected but without a USB drive plugged into a USB port, your vehicle alerts you through the mobile app, without any camera recordings.